fbc101/PennCourseChromeExtension/README.md

 ## How To Use The Extension

 The extension is very easy to use!
-We have two main features on how to search for a course: 1) Quick Highlight Search, 2) Search Tab
+We have two main features on how to search for a course: 1) Quick Highlight Search, 2) Search Tab.
+Check out our [demo](https://www.youtube.com/watch?v=LDgKrJiaL38) in Youtube to learn more!

 ### Quick Highlight Search
-This method returns the first valid course found in the highlighted text.
+This feature returns the first valid course found in the highlighted text.
+Simply highlight the text containing the course ID of interest, and open the pop-up to see its information

 ![DemoQuickFetch](https://github.com/fbc101/PennCourseChromeExtension/assets/157915007/6da5e2da-2a58-4f60-b61a-e23228f950e3)

 ### Search Tab
-Type the course you are interested in
+Type the course ID you are interested in!

 ![searchtab](https://github.com/fbc101/PennCourseChromeExtension/assets/157915007/bf58c519-0f86-455b-a317-15a5a161299b)

+## Report Issues
+You can add issues on the [Issues Section](https://github.com/fbc101/PennCourseChromeExtension/issues) for any bugs, suggestions/improvements

+## Credits

+- https://github.com/CIS-3500/ideation/blob/main/round3/kaddae89.md : This team presented the idea to the class
+- https://github.com/jlumbroso/chrome-extension-text-collector : Provided the foundation for our extension's pop-up and background logic
+- https://github.com/zealotjin/quicklygpt-extension : Provided the foundation for quick highlight search

+## License

+MIT License

+Copyright (c) 2024 Franci Branda-Chen, Eshaan Chichula, Matt Fu, Jake G. Murphy

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.